 Professor Justin Zobel will present a CORE webinar on Wednesday, May 14th, 2025

-Please save this date in your diary.
-A link for the webinar will be sent out on the CORE members list in the week before the webinar.
+A meeting link for the webinar has been sent out on the CORE members list (7 May).

 Prof Justin Zobel: Wednesday 14 May 2025